canonical/charm-relation-interfaces/interfaces/milter/v0/README.md

 ## Overview

-This relation interface specification describes the expected behavior of charms integrating over the `milter` Juju interface to provide or consume a Milter filter.
+This relation interface specification describes the expected behavior of charms integrating over the `milter` Juju interface to provide or consume a mail filter (milter).

 ## Usage